Not-just-Sunday Activities

 And what’s better than two comedians?

 Four comedians!
-Ready to entertain you on 10th April.
+They entertained us on 10th April.

-Our host is James Ross, whose Quantum Leopard comedy nights have won awards for showcasing stand-up that doesn’t punch down.
-He’s put together a fabulous line-up for us:
+Our host was James Ross, whose Quantum Leopard comedy nights have won awards for showcasing stand-up that doesn’t punch down.
+He put together a fabulous line-up for us:

 • Mark Thomas: Mark’s been performing comedy on stage and screen for over 35 years.
 He mixes theatre, journalism and the odd bout of performance art